-Over the next few days we will be publishing a series of blogs covering the specific role and importance of Transitional Supported Housing (TSH) as a subsector of the supported housing market.
-These will show how our fund Social and Sustainable Housing (SASH) is addressing the needs of the organisations working within the sector.
+Wee are publishing a series of blogs covering the specific role and importance of Transitional Supported Housing (TSH) as a subsector of the supported housing market.
+These articles show how our fund Social and Sustainable Housing (SASH) addresses the needs of the organisations working within the sector.

 SASH was launched in 2019 after conversations with support providing charitable organisations who told us that access to capital was hindering their ability to expand their services and help their local communities.
 Over the last 3 years, we have continued to learn about the sector and we hope that these blogs will give an insight into the sector and shine light on the critical work our borrowers deliver.